SyedaIlmaAli/Day-4-Of_Hackathon-3/README.md

 This project not only enhanced my skills in Next.js, TypeScript, and Sanity CMS, but also provided me with invaluable experience in developing a dynamic website.

-## Project Title: DAY 4 - BUILDING DYNAMIC FRONTEND COMPONENTS FOR YOUR MARKETPLACE
+## Project Title: "Day 4 - Dynamic Frontend Components - Avion

 ### Furniture Website Template with Next.js: